staylegitlonewolf/healthinsurancedave/README.md

 ### 📋 **Form Fields Include**
 - Full Name and Email
 - Phone Number
-- Subject Selection (Health Insurance, Medicare, Medicaid, Group Insurance)
+- Subject Selection (Health and Life Insurance, Medicare, Medicaid, Group Insurance)
 - Preferred Contact Method
 - Best Time to Reach You
 - How You Heard About Us